Murugavl/Tkinter-Hospital_Management_System/README.md

 ## Overview

-The Tkinter Hospital Management System is a desktop application that helps hospitals manage various operations such as patient registration, appointment scheduling, doctor information management, billing, and room allocation.
+The Tkinter Hospital Management System is a desktop application that helps hospitals manage various operations such as patient registration.

-## Features

-- **Patient Registration**: Add and manage patient details.
-- **Appointment Scheduling**: Schedule appointments with doctors.
-- **Doctor Management**: Maintain records of doctors and their specializations.
-- **Billing System**: Generate and manage bills for patients.
-- **Room Allocation**: Manage room assignments for patients.
-- **User Authentication**: Secure login system for authorized personnel.

 ## Installation